kiharalab/Domain-PFP/README.md

 ### 1. calculate domain-GO association probabilities

-Use DomainGO_prob to calculate the association probability of a domain and GO term, by providing the domain and GO term
+You can use DomainGO_prob to calculate the association probability of a domain and GO term, by providing the domain and GO term

 ```
 python3 domaingo_prob.py: